abhikothari091/Blog-Generation-using-LLama-2/README.md

-Download the LLama 2 mmodel for 3 trillion parameters from the huggingface library and specify its path in the code.
+Download the LLama 2 mmodel for 7 billion parameters from the huggingface library and specify its path in the code.